CS-SI/Orekit/src/site/markdown/contributing.md

 we get, the easier the community can reproduce and fix it.**

 The bug tracking system is also the right place to report your feature requests.
-We do not promise you to take them into account, and even less to do it quickly, because we have limited human resources and our own priorities.
+We do not promise to take them into account, and even less to do it quickly, because we have limited human resources and our own priorities.
 But by expressing your needs in the tracking system, you leave a record of them and a contributor will be able to implement the feature when he or she will be available.

 <span id="improve-documentation">**Improve the documentation**</span>

-You can help us improving the [existing documentation](index.html) or you can write a new [tutorial](https://www.orekit.org/doc-tutorials.html), which helps to better understand the use of some features.
+You can help us improving the [existing documentation](index.html) or you can write a new [tutorial](https://www.orekit.org/doc-tutorials.html), to help users to better understand the use of some features.

 Except for the tutorials, all the documentation is embedded with the source code.
 You can find it in the